mit-racecar/6.141-spring-2016-team-5-documentation/_posts/2016-03-09-lab-4-writeup.markdown

 	</div>
 </div>

+Some thought must be put into choosing voxel sizes: too small, and the size of the lookup table might cause cache invalidation performance issues, and unless a very large amount of data is recorded, the tables will be sparse; too large, and the classifier will group non-orange colors with orange.
+We settled on a total of $$8^3$$ voxels.

 The output of the thresholder is the result of taking every pixel in the raw image, and looking up how many times that region of pixels occurred in the calibration sample.
 The result is returned as a grayscale image, with white representing the colors seen most in calibration, and black representing colors never seen in calibration.